 Like the terms right and left, up and down, larger and shorter etc., 'motion' is also relative to the observer.
 To understand the idea of motion, let us take the following hypothetical activity.
-Observe the figure 3 and follow the conversation between Srinu and Somesh who stand beside a road as shown in the figure3.
+Observe the fig.- 3 and follow the conversation between Srinu and Somesh who stand beside a road as shown in the fig.-3.